Colton Tapp

 Colton Dayne Tapp is an American actor, model and musician.
 Tapp is known in film for his roles in Three Days in August, Solar Eclipse: Depth of Darkness, Pi Day Die Day, The Boundary and Expulsion.

 Career

 Film

 In 2016, Tapp earned a breakout role as the son of an Irish painter in the movie, Three Days in August, directed by Johnathan Brownlee, which premiered at Dallas International Film Festival and internationally premiered at Montreal World Film Festival.
 Although not his first film, this role led him to following roles in films such as Pi Day Die Day, starring alongside Ari Lehman, John Wilkes Booth in Solar Eclipse: Depth of Darkness, a feature historic film shot in Sri Lanka about the rise and fall of Mahatma Gandhi and Abraham Lincoln, and The Boundary co-starring with "Neil DeGrasse Tyson".
-Tapp went on to film scifi-thriller Expulsion, where he performs dual roles as two versions of himself on different sides of a portal acted along-side Lar Park-Lincoln from Friday the 13th, Part VII.
+Tapp went on to film scifi-thriller Expulsion, where he performs dual roles as two versions of himself on different sides of a portal acted alongside Lar Park-Lincoln from Friday the 13th, Part VII.

+In 2024, he appeared on The CW's crime drama Walker as Italian Fentanyl Kingpin, Frank Delmonico.

+Recently, he has taken on roles in a variety of Lifetime and LMN made-for-TV movies, including I Am Your Biggest Fan, Murder, Lies & Marriage and The Beach Read Murders.